FertigLab/ontrack/README.md

 ontrack supports an optional metadata store file named **`ontrack.yml`**.
 When this file is found in a directory during descent, it has two effects:

 1. **Signals reporting directories** — all non-ignored subdirectories at that level become reporting directories.
 Descent stops; the `ontrack.yml` file itself is never counted as a visible file.
 2. **Declares per-directory metadata** — each subdirectory can have an entry in the store.
-A directory is considered *on track* when it has an entry containing all three required fields.
+A directory is considered *on track* when it has an entry containing all the only required field `track:` that maps back the to entry in the config (see above).

 ### ontrack.yml format